 I love how the cake bakes nicely in 50 minutes and release from the pan effortlessly.
 Baking the cake until it has a nice golden crust, makes a great foil for the velvety smooth peanut butter icing.

-How To Make A Keto Peanut Butter Bundt Cake
+How To Make A Keto Peanut Butter Cake

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

-This peanut butter cake comes together quickly and has a satisfying dose of peanut butter not to mention that it’s also beautiful.
-All these qualities make it a perfect keto dessert to share with peanut butter loving guests, especially since even non-keto folks will swoon for this cake.
+This keto peanut butter cake comes together quickly and has a satisfying dose of peanut butter not to mention that it’s also beautiful.
+All these qualities make it a perfect keto dessert to share with peanut-butter-loving guests, especially since even non-keto folks will swoon for this cake.

 - Almond flour, finely milled